 Raymore Credit Union encourages and supports director training.
 The Credit Union will provide the necessary opportunities for personal and professional development of Directors and Board Committee members.
 A minimum of 6 hours of training per year per director is recommended.
 Directors attend various meetings and training throughout the year.
-The various courses attended by our Directors in 2022 include: Privacy, Anti-Money Laundering, and CUDA sessions.
-Director development and training costs for 2022 \$7,405 (2021 - \$11,843).
+The various courses attended by our Directors in 2023 include: Privacy, Anti-Money Laundering, and CUDA sessions.
+Director development and training costs for 2023 \$4,259 (2022 - \$7,405).
 We are very proud of the Board of Director training that has been undertaken over the last few years.
-We currently have four out of seven directors that are CUDA graduates.
-Congratulations to Jennifer Senft, Pamela McNab, Lora Lynn Digney-Davis and Gene Unruh!
+We currently have four out of seven directors that are CUDA graduates, with others working on their accreditation.